The 4 levels of crying

 Level 2: The Action Potential

-Quick Biology Lesson: Action Potentials are “all-or nothing”.
+Quick Biology Lesson: Action Potentials are “all-or nothing” signals.
 Once the stimulus reaches a certain threshold, the action potential fires, and cannot be undone.
-Main point: If I miss the boat, I’m stuck on the island.
+Main point: once the ship sets sail, it’s gone .
 This level is tricky and hard to amend depending on the situation.
 Let’s say Mark was running, and then he fell and hurt his knee.
 I have less than 4 seconds to “make it all better” or else he’ll full out bawl.
 If any cause of his discomfort/annoyance is irritating enough and he starts to get upset, I usually have about 4 seconds to ‘sing every song he likes and dance like a monkey’ or else the ship sets sail i.e. he cries.
 People, let’s keep these ships docked; dance your heart out.

 Level 3: The Divider